prettier/prettier-vscode/README.md

 ext install prettier-vscode
 ```

-:warning: A word of warning-if you have any other code formatting extensions installed such as for example hugely popular `HookyQR.beautify` or `taichi.react-beautify` they might take precedence and format your code instead of Prettier leading to unexpected results.
+&#x26a0; A word of warning-if you have any other code formatting extensions installed such as for example hugely popular `HookyQR.beautify` or `taichi.react-beautify` they might take precedence and format your code instead of Prettier leading to unexpected results.

 ## Usage